This post may contain affiliate links. Please see my disclosure policy for details.

 Encounters, antiquarians & excavations

-Although the chamber was sealed around 4,000 years ago, it didn’t stop people finding the site over time.
-There have been many Roman coins found outside at the base of barrow.
+Although the chamber was sealed around 4,000 years ago, it didn’t stop people from finding the site over time.
+There have been many Roman coins found outside at the base of the barrow.

 West Kennet Long Barrow plan

 This is how the tomb looks if you were to ‘x-ray’ the barrow.
 You can see the huge corridor with five smaller chambers falling off it.

 This is where the human remains were found… (photo taken from the sign at the site).

 Many people say that West Kennet Long Barrow is haunted and that they feel a strange presence when they enter the tomb.

 There have even been reports that someone has been ‘grabbed’ with both hands and a force has attempted to drag them into the chamber.

 Regardless of whether you believe it or not, it is really easy to get spooked here – especially if you have an overactive imagination like me!